An Efficient and Adaptive Watermark Detection System with Tile-based Error Correction

 \subsection{Image Watermark Detection Pipeline}

 Real-world watermark detection using QRMark often involves the following stages: \emph{preprocessing}, \emph{tiling}, and \emph{decoding}.
 We detail each of these stages as follows.

+We show the optimizations applied to the detection pipeline in \figureref{fig:opt_overview}.
 The \emph{preprocessing} stage consists of two substages: data loading and image transformation.
 As summarized in \tabref{tab:qrmark_operation}, QRMark applies a sequence of image processing operations to Stable Signature.
 The data loading substage transforms the raw image into a tensor and transfers it to the GPU.
 The transformation substage then performs \emph{CenterCrop (256)}, \emph{Resize (256)}, and \emph{Normalization}.
 In the \emph{tiling} stage, possible tiling strategy includes: \texttt{random}, \texttt{random\_grid}, and \texttt{fixed}.
 We use \texttt{random\_grid} as our default tiling strategy because it demonstrates higher robustness.
 Each watermarked image is divided into a regular grid composed of axis-aligned rectangular regions, each of size $n\times n$ pixels.
 A single grid cell is then randomly selected as the input for the \emph{decoding} stage.
 In the \emph{decoding} stage, the selected image tensor is processed by a pretrained extractor to recover the raw message bits.
 The raw message is then passed through our RS error correction module to obtain the final watermark.
 To mitigate the bottleneck introduced by RS correction, we employ an input queue together with a CPU-based thread pool.
 In addition, as described in \sectionref{sec:so:rs}, we introduce a caching mechanism to further reduce computational overhead.
 The CPU thread pool scales nearly linearly with the thread count $t$; in practice, we set $t=32$, which is sufficient for most workloads.